/ VST Home / Frequently Asked Questions

 Licensing

-Q: I would like to share the source code of my VST 3 plug-in/host on GitHub or other such platform.
+Q: I would like to share the source code of my VST 3 plug-in/host on GitHub or a similar platform.

-• You can choose the GPLv3 license and feel free to share your plug-ins/host's source code including or referencing the VST 3 SDK's sources on GitHub.
+• You can choose the GPLv3 license.
+Feel free to share your plug-ins/host's source code including or referencing the VST 3 SDK's sources on GitHub.

-• You are allowed to provide a binary form of your plug-ins/host too, provided that you provide its source code as GPLv3 too.
+• You are allowed to provide a binary form of your plug-ins/host too, provided that you provide its source code as GPLv3 as well.

 • Note that you have to follow the Steinberg VST usage guidelines.